 Background #

-By default, your video .webm file will output with a transparent background.
-You can upload a .jpg or .png file to create a static background for your video output.
+You can upload a .bmp, .gif, .jpg, .webp*, .apng or .png file to create a static background for your video output.

 Animation Tag #